dkohorn/zigbee-testing/README.md

 ## Things to note

 - The sensor data is sent on 15 second intervals in this example.
 - The LED in the router setup will turn off if it detects it no longer is in the network.
-The LED on coordinator setup will turn off when it does not receive acknowledgements from the router on sent data (30 second timeout).
+The LED on coordinator setup will turn off when it does not receive acknowledgements from the router on sent data (17 second timeout = 15 sec send time + 2 sec buffer).
 - Much of the functionality for sending data between devices is handled through timeouts.
 Ensure there is proper wait time for deciding when a test has failed or succeeded and be wary of what is changed and how it can affect syncing of the other timers.

  ## Troubleshooting and Failsafes